alisw/alibuild/docs/user.markdown

 Connections are color-coded as well: blue connections indicate a runtime dependency whereas a grey connection indicate a build dependency.

-By default, `aliDeps` runs the usual system checks to exclude packages that can be taken from the system.
+By default, `bitsDeps` runs the usual system checks to exclude packages that can be taken from the system.
 If you want to display the full list of dependencies, you may want to use:

-    aliDeps O2 --no-system --outgraph graph.pdf
+    bitsDeps O2 --no-system --outgraph graph.pdf

-Please run `aliDeps --help` for further information.
+Please run `bitsDeps --help` for further information.

 ## Using the packages you have built